samuelarogbonlo/Light-Ethereum-Test/README-2.md

 > **_Answer_**
 > - This can be done in multiple ways including exploring blue/green deployments, CI/CD pipeline for the infrastructure, and rolling updates.
 We can also implement a rolling update strategy where you gradually replace instances in a group with new instances, ensuring that the new instances are healthy before retiring the old ones.

-Specifically in the case of our own infrastructure, a CI/CD pipeline for the infrastructure can be implemented to automate the process of updating the infrastructure.
+> - Specifically in the case of our own infrastructure, a CI/CD pipeline for the infrastructure can be implemented to automate the process of updating the infrastructure.
 This pipeline can include steps for testing, building, and deploying the infrastructure.
 This would allow for a more controlled and automated process of updating the infrastructure.
 We can also add versioning and release notes to the infrastructure to track changes and provide context for updates.

 ### Conceptual Questions about the Blockchain

 #### B1
 Explain what an Ethereum Light Client is and how it would be used.
 What additional infrastructure might you need to support typical use cases?
 > **_Answer_**
 > - An Ethereum Light Client is a lightweight version of a full Ethereum node that only stores a subset of the blockchain data.
 An Ethereum Light Client doesn't store the full blockchain, just the headers, making it lightweight and faster.
-You’d use it where resources are limited and to support it, you'd need full nodes for data sync, some RPC endpoints, and monitoring to ensure uptime.
+You’d use it where resources are limited and to support it, the additional infrastructure  you'd need is full nodes for data sync, some RPC endpoints, and monitoring to ensure uptime.

 #### B2
 You have deployed infrastructure for a delegated proof of stake (DPoS) blockchain.
 You identify that only a US-based validator nodes are producing blocks.
 What might be the cause?